Skip links

 3. Cook at 180° F-190° F for one hour

-4. Adjust time in last step as needed
+4. Adjust time in the last step as needed

-If the product shreds too fine, cut back the time on the last cooking step.
+• Shred is too fine: reduce the time on the last cooking step

-If the product shreds too coarse, add more time to the last cooking step.
+• Shred is too coarse: add more time to the last cooking step

 You can shred warm as well, but the hotter the protein (or the closer to it having just been removed from the cook cycle), the easier it will be to shred.